Otsotsuke/my-first-iot/README.md

 # my-first-iot
-this is going to be my first project.It amybe messy.
+this is going to be my first project.It maybe messy.